 The RD initiator may aggregate the immediate BlockACK into the next MU PPDU to the RD responder.

-Figure 100 illustrates an example of the RD sequences during DL MU-MIMO transmissions when an RDG PPDU is not the last MU PPDU transmitted in MU sequence (the value of the Next PPDU Start Offset subfield is not equal to 0).
+Figure 100 illustrates an example of the RD sequences during DL MU-MIMO transmissions.
 The RD initiator (e.g., an AP) transmits a MU PPDU to STA 1 and STA 2.
 The RD initiator requests a BlockAck and first grants an RD to STA 1 by setting RDG/More PPDU to 1 in the PPDU to STA 1, and requests an immediate BlockAck Ack Policy subfield to Scheduled Ack and including Block Ack Schedule frame with the schedule for RD response burst in the A-MPDU to STA 1.
 The A-MPDU sent to STA 2 has RDG/More PPDU set to 0, Ack Policy set to Scheduled Ack and includes Block Ack Schedule frame with the schedule for BlockAck frame transmission.
 STA 1 responds with an A-MPDU, which includes a BlockAck and a QoS Data frame with RDG/More PPDU equal to 0.
 After SIFS, the AP transmits the following PPDUs in MU-MIMO fashion:

 A BlockACK to STA 1 to acknowledge its RD response burst, and